Online Stochastic Matching: A Polytope Perspective: Supplementary material of subsec:greedy and sec:extensions .

-\paragraph*{Matching rates under stable greedy policies}
+\paragraph*{Matching rates under stable greedy policies.}

-\Cref{prop:D-greedy-edge,prop:D-greedy-kernel} use the equivalence result of \Cref{prop:D-greedy-policy} to characterize the matching rate vector under stable greedy policies.
+\Cref{prop:D-greedy-edge,prop:D-greedy-kernel}, which encompass \Cref{prop:greedy-diamond}, use the equivalence result of \Cref{prop:D-greedy-policy} to characterize the matching rate vector under stable greedy policies. \Cref{prop:D-greedy-edge} bounds the coordinates of the matching-rate vectors achievable by a stable greedy policy, while \Cref{prop:D-greedy-kernel} details the bounds $\alpha_+$ and $\alpha_-$ of $\La_\Gre$.
 These propositions illustrate the complementarity of edge and kernel coordinates: the results of \Cref{prop:D-greedy-edge} are easier to state using edge coordinates, while those of \Cref{prop:D-greedy-kernel} are easier to state using kernel coordinates.
-The lower bound~\eqref{eq:diamond-greedy-ineq-2} on the matching rates in the diamond matching problem are obtained by following a similar approach as in \Cref{prop:Kn-greedy-rate}(\ref{prop:Kn-greedy-rate-2}).
+The lower bound~\eqref{eq:diamond-greedy-ineq-2} is obtained by following a similar approach as in \Cref{prop:Kn-greedy-rate}\ref{prop:Kn-greedy-rate-2}.